pgpkg/pgpkg/docs/pages/manual.md

 ## Running pgpkg

-The easiest way to run pgpkg is:
+The easiest way to run `pgpkg` is:

     pgpkg .

 this will search for a `pgpkg.toml` file in the current and parent directories, and perform a database migration from that point.

-In the above example, the migration will be committed.
-You might want to start with
+By default, `pgpkg` performs a "dry run" and does not commit database changes.
+To save your changes, use `--commit`:

-    pgpkg --dry-run .
+    pgpkg --commit .

-which will prevent `pgpkg` from modifying your database.
+which will tell `pgpkg` to modify your database.
 See [options](#options)

 ## Database Connection